synchroniseiorepo/arduino/README.md

    // Bellow are some examples
    // my_data is the key of the data you want to read Serial.println(outputs.getBool("my_data"));
-   // another os the key of the data you want to read Serial.println(outputs.getConstChar("another"));
+   // another is the key of the data you want to read Serial.println(outputs.getConstChar("another"));
 }
 ```